Uddhav Thackeray a revelation says Omar Abdullah

 India

-New Delhi, Apr 06: Former chief minister of Jammu and Kashmir Omar Abdullah showered praise on Maharashtra chief minister Uddhav Thackeray, apparently for the way the latter is handling the COVID-19 situation in his state.
+New Delhi, Apr 06: Former chief minister of Jammu and Kashmir Omar Abdullah showered praise on Maharashtra Chief Minister Uddhav Thackeray, apparently for the way the latter is handling the COVID-19 situation in his state.

-The Maharashtra chief minister, the first Thackeray to rule the state, has been lauded on various social media platforms for the way he is handling the COVID-19 situation despite the state having high number of positive cases.
+The Maharashtra Chief Minister, the first Thackeray to rule the state, has been lauded on various social media platforms for the way he is handling the COVID-19 situation despite the state having high number of positive cases.

 Muslims should not be blamed for spread of coronavirus: Omar Abdullah on Nizamuddin event